FC DAC 1904 Dunajská Streda

 FC DAC 1904 is a Slovak professional football club based in Dunajská Streda which competes in the Slovak First Football League.
 In the 2007–08 season, they were the west group champions of the Slovak Third League.
 In the 2008–09 season, after merging with FC Senec, they entered the top division.
-The club is strongly supported by the Hungarian minority in Slovakia.
+The club is strongly associated with and supported by the Hungarian minority in Slovakia.